LifeJiggy/Script-Combo/README.md

 ---

-## 🧩 Extending Triad

-- Add new sensitive patterns in `js_extract.js` or move to a JSON config for easy updates.
-- Add new DOM features by editing the `userFunctionalities` array.

----

 ## 📝 Output

 - All results are saved in the `output/` directory, organized by target and timestamp.
 - Each phase (recon, regex, enumerate, reflection, sinks, vulnerable, sanitization, characters) has its own JSON file.

 ---
 ## 🛡️ Disclaimer

 This tool is for educational and authorized security testing only.